Roomba not connecting to WiFi? (No More Frustration)

 make sure the wifi has strong signal streangth

 Roomba requires a strong and stable internet connection to communicate and connect to WiFi during navigation.
-Weak router signals can result in frequent internet disconnections or failure to connect altogether.

 Make sure the signal strength and the internet speed is strong enough.
 If you suspect the router’s signal strength is inadequate, consider investing in a high-quality router or using a Wi-Fi extender to enhance the signal coverage.